lengjingzju/cbuild-ng/README.md

     * IGNORE_PATH: The ignored directory names when searching, its default value is `.git scripts output`
     * SRCS: All source code files, its default value is all files with suffix of `REG_SUFFIX` (`*.c` `*.S`) in the `$(src)`
     * `ccflags-y` `asflags-y` `ldflags-y`: The parameters for kernel module compilation, assembly and linking
+    * IMAKE_CCFLAGS: Passes the kernel module compilation flags from make or environment
 <br>

 * Functions of Kbuild Part